XPeng X9: Markets

+Australia

+The X9 was launched in Australia on 22 July 2026, with two variants: FWD Standard Range and AWD Performance.

 Hong Kong

 On 17 May 2024, the X9 made its official debut in Hong Kong alongside the Xpeng G6.
 It has support for Cantonese voice recognition, and deliveries commenced in mid-2024.

 The global launch event for the 2025 X9 update was held on 15 April 2025, and the RHD Hong Kong version gains the updated models improvements but differs with the lack of soft-close front doors, carryover second row control panel design, and the omission of the second third-row ISOFIX mounting point.

 Indonesia

 The X9 was launched in Indonesia on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show, alongside the Xpeng G6.
 Locally assembled in Indonesia, it is available with three variants: Standard Range Pro, Long Range Pro and Long Range Pro+.

+The facelifted X9 was launched in Indonesia on 28 June 2026.
+Locally assembled, it introduced several exterior and cabin refinements, including an Active Grille Shutter and an upgraded 110 kWh battery option.
+It is available in three variants: Standard Range Pro, Long Range Pro and Long Range Pro+.

 Malaysia

 The X9 was launched in Malaysia on 5 March 2025, with three variants: the Standard Range 2WD Pro, the Long Range 2WD Pro, and the Long Range 2WD Pro Plus.
+Local CKD assembly commenced on 5 June 2026 at contract manufacturer EPMB's assembly plant in Malacca.

+The facelifted X9 was launched in Malaysia on 9 June 2026.
+Initially imported from China, it is available with three variants: 2WD Standard Range, 2WD Long Range and AWD Performance.